temporalio/documentation/docs/java/queries.md

 The `QueryMethod` annotation has an optional `name` property which can be used to define the query type.
 If not specified it defaults to the method name.

-Let's look at a Workflog implementation and its query method:
+Let's look at a Workflow implementation and its query method:

 ```java
   public static class HelloWorldImpl implements HelloWorld {